ChronixDB/chronix.grafana/README.md

 ## Contributing

 Is there anything missing?
 Do you have ideas for new features or improvements?
-You are highly welcome to contribute your improvements, to the Chronix projects.
+You are highly welcome to contribute your improvements to the Chronix projects.
 All you have to do is to fork this repository, improve the code and issue a pull request.

-## Development
+## Developing the plugin

-We're using a simple grunt task in combination with babel so that we can use ES2015 syntax in our "src" directory but the files that will be served to the browser (in "dist") are ES5 compatible and follow the Grafana guidelines.

-If you want to change anything, first install everything needed (assuming you already have node and npm on your system):
+### Basics

+* All actual code sources live in `src` and can be written in ES6 / ES2015 - this allows us to use proper imports, exports and all the other syntactic goodies.
+* The `dist` folder is actually checked into git, too.
+We do this so that Grafana auto-detects the dist folder and uses it even if you just cloned the repository into Grafana (as described above).
+* This means that whenever you're changing something in `src`, you really should run the build at least once so that the contents of `dist` are "in sync", too, when you're committing / pushing / issuing a PR.

+### Set up (only needs to be done once)

+Use a command prompt that provides NodeJS and NPM.
+In it, simply run

     npm install

-To re-build the whole "dist" directory from "src", simply run the *default* grunt task (we set up npm scripts for you):
+to install all (dev-) dependencies for the build.

+### Changing stuff

+To run the build once in order to re-create the `dist` folder, run

     npm run build

-To start a watcher that re-builds on every file change, run the *watch* task:
+If you want the build to watch your `src` files and auto-run whenever you hit save, run

     npm run watch

+(you can end the watcher by pressing CTRL+C in that command prompt)

 ## Maintainer